Recovering the Lost World,

 Scorpio down on dire Leo backwards moved."

 Scorpio did not move backwards.
 But any review of the zodiac at a later time might note discrepancies which should not be there if the constellations had been designed by God.
 Scorpio is placed below the ecliptic, as is Sagittarius, and Leo is off the ecliptic in the opposite direction.
-Both of these locations remained the same with respect to the ecliptic.
+Both of these locations remained the same before and after.
+The ecliptic did not move with respect to the constellations.

 Conclusions About Dates

-After blazing up in 685 BC, and then failing to disappear in the west (in late December), Venus rose as the Morning Star again in early January of the next year.
-So say the Venus Tablets of Ammizaduga, or, as Mesoamerican histories have it, "Quetzalcoatl rose in the East as the Morning Star."
+After blazing up in 685 BC, and then failing to disappear in front of the Sun in the west (in late December), Venus showed again as the Morning Star in early January of the next year.
+So say the Venus Tablets of Ammizaduga, or, as Mesoamerica has it, "Quetzalcoatl rose in the east as the Morning Star."

 I have no question at this point that the shift of the polar axis and the change in the equinox happened, and happened suddenly, especially when combined with such comments from other sources.